Troubleshooting#

 Validation#

-Run edg validate config --config workload.yaml to catch errors before hitting the database.
+Run edg validate config --config workload.edg (or --config workload.yaml test validate a YAML-based config) to catch errors before hitting the database.
 Validation errors include YAML line numbers when available:

 line 42: duplicate query name "seed_users"